Radio wasn't part of the plan but neither was starting a podcast & live-stream company.

 Two months before I graduated college my girlfriend at the time hosted a radio show at the school's student run radio station WSAM.
-I called it We Suck At Music because it seemed like it was based on heavy metal (the most popular format for students).
 It would only take one visit to her show to get hooked.
 I'll never forget it.
-They gave me a time slot and had a friend that was interested in having a show with me (That's us in the picture above).
+They gave me a time slot and had a friend that was interested in doing a show with me (That's us in the picture above).

 What started as just messing around turned into a hobby and eventually a career.

 I was working for a video production company and 6 months in to the job we lost a major client.
 As a result I had a lot more down time and 4 months later I was let go.
 That was a Monday and the following Thursday I had my first interview at a mom and pop owned radio station in Connecticut.
 This shift lead to my eventual moving to Raleigh, NC where I've been able to break-in to working my favorite years in the industry at WDCG, G105 with the most talented and passionate team I've ever worked with.

 The key to success is to surround yourself with passionate people you trust to work together as a team for one common goal.

 I've learned so much in radio from working with sales (and their clients), promotions and on-air peers from my time as an on-air programming assistant to a Program Director to a morning show producer.
 I get the most pleasure out of working behind the scenes as a programming assistant while getting to entertain and inform listeners on the radio through my fun and dry sense of humor, as well as opening up with personal stories and un-filtered real life perspective.
 I never thought I would share my undecided take on having children of my own or how challenging it can be in the step-father or "mom's boyfriend" role when it comes to helping parent or avoiding feeling disrespected.
 I've grown a pair in the name of being authentic and learning to be a better storyteller.